ScriptedDeveloper/CPP8080/README.md

 # CrazeEmulate

-This is an open-source Intel 8080 emulator project, written in modern C++17.
-The project is licensed under the GPL version 3 license, which means that any contributions are welcome.
-Overview

 The CrazeEmulate project is a hobby project aimed at emulating the Intel 8080 processor using modern C++17.
 The project is currently a work in progress, and many features are yet to be implemented.
 Time is short as solo student developer.
-However, the project already supports 153 out of 255 instructions.
+However, the project already supports **153 out of 255 instructions**.

 ## Motivation